Skip to Content

 pluginDirstringAbsolute path to the directory containing this plugin file.
 Useful for loading sibling assets (e.g. JSON config, image files).

-command(spec, handler)voidRegister a command.
+command(spec, handler)voidRegister a command. spec is a pipe string or a command object.
 Tracked — auto-removed on unload.

 use(middleware)voidRegister command middleware.
 Tracked — auto-removed on unload.